markstringer-dti/markstringer-dti.github.io/dti.md

 This was quite possibly the coolest project that I've ever worked on.
 One of the guys who worked on the project was the ex-husband of a super model.

 I was working with a startup in a disgusting warehouse in Shoreditch in London (very cool).
 The aim of the project was to develop a website.
-A website that would allow customers of a bank (not cool) to upload the photographs.
+A website that would allow customers of a bank (not cool) to upload their photographs.
 Pictures that they'd taken in response to a challenge set by a famous fashion photographer.
 This was before flickr.
 It seemed new and exciting.

 We didn't do any user research.
 We didn't try to put the working software in the hands of users.
 We struggled with the technology - this was around 2004.
 We agonised over what the user interface should look like and we finally got something to work.

 But then some people jumped out from behind some trees.
 We found out that any suppliers who worked for the bank had to be approved by the authorities that regulated the conduct of banks.
 I mean who would have thought?
 Getting approved by these financial authorities was a big deal and it could take years.
 That was the end of the project.

 I was working with, possibly, the second coolest company I've ever worked with.
 I am seeing a pattern, here.
 I did not see this pattern before I just started writing this.
 This company was cool, successful, highly regarded in one business - mobile phone networks.
-So it wondered if it could be the same in another area - personal loans.
+So, it wondered if it could be the same in another area - personal loans.
 Yes, that was the project.
 Making personal loans cool.
 Again, this team had done a lot of work to develop a personal loan website.
 Then somebody pointed out something awkward.
-Actually, it was a potential business partner, in a business meeting.
+It was a potential business partner, in a meeting.
 They pointed out that they needed to be regulated by the very same financial authorities that had caused problems in the previous project.
 Yes, the one that I just talked about.

 You may lift your eyebrows the full quarter inch at a company that didn't talk to regulators before starting up in the money lending business.
 You can also see that research with users and mapping of stakeholders would make something really important very clear.
 There were people who lived miles from the "swamp" who cared what went on in there.
 And if these people weren't happy, the project would die.

 ### Criticism

 You might say that I'm just exaggerating.
 Software development projects aren't that different from one another.
 Swamps aren't all that different from one another.
 You've seen one swamp, you've seen them all.
 Do you know what this sounds like to me?
-Well, let's put in terms of the "driving a car" metaphor that we've talked about earlier.
+Well, let's put it in terms of the "driving a car" metaphor that we've talked about earlier.
 Someone who says "This project is just like this other project, I don't see why you need to do any more investigation with users."
-They're saying something that's the equivalent of "Yeah, I've driven cars before, there's no need for me to look at the road."
+They're saying something that's the equivalent of "Yeah, I've driven cars before, there's no need for me to look at the road" or even "I driven roads before, I don't need to look at this one."

 Yes, controlling the car, and managing the team might be similar from project to project.
 But outside of the car, or the team, the environment can be very different.
-And my main point in using this metaphor of the swamp is that if you look out of the windscreen, you may well find that there isn't a road.
+And my main point in using this metaphor of the swamp is that if you look out through the windscreen, you may well find that there isn't a road.

 Lots of people will say that user research is a waste of time, or isn't needed on this project.
 Actually, they won't even bother saying it, they just won't put any budget for it in their projects and they won't hire people to do it.
 Lots of people will see a software development project as merely that - a matter of software development.